WontTrade/WontTrade/SPEC.md

 ## 12. Backtesting Support
 - Reuse the production event loop with a configurable `RuntimeMode` flag (`LIVE`, `TESTNET`, `BACKTEST`) so guardrails, reconciliation, and telemetry behave identically across modes.
-- Provide a `BacktestReplayProvider` that streams historical market candles, funding, and open-interest data into `MarketSnapshot` objects, computing required indicators on the fly to match the real-time feature set.
+- Provide a `BacktestReplayProvider` that streams Hyperliquid historical candles and funding (via the Info API) into `MarketSnapshot` objects, computing required indicators on the fly to match the real-time feature set.
 - Replace live execution with a `SimulatedExecutor` that consumes `ExecutionPlan` actions, applies configurable slippage and fee models, maintains virtual balances, and emits `AccountSnapshot` updates for the next loop iteration.
 - Always invoke the OpenAI LLM in real time during backtests; caching is forbidden.
 Each prompt/response pair must be logged with timestamps, model ID, and checksum for auditing and reproducibility.
 - Enforce the same guardrails and configuration limits as live trading.
 Failures should be recorded, halt order simulation for that step, and preserve the prior virtual position state.